-Please see the Integration Client Guide for setup and configuration instructions.
 The client installation package is available from Downloads in the BeyondTrust Self-Service Center.
 It is released only as a 32-bit Windows client; however, this runs on 64-bit Windows systems.
-It is available in a number of different versions, so check the BeyondTrust product release version on the /login > Status > Information tab to make sure to download the right integration client version.
+It is available in a number of different versions, so check the BeyondTrust product release version on the /login > Status > Information tab to make sure to download the correct Integration Client version.

 In addition to the Download Backup button and the Integration Client, the BeyondTrust API provides a variety of commands to download backup data.
 This is useful for automating backups using custom tools and/or scripts.
 The NSB backups can be downloaded using the BeyondTrust Backup API.
 Session reports, session recordings, Show My Screen recordings, command shell recordings, presentation recordings, and exit surveys can be downloaded using the Reporting API.